stencila/stencila/rust/schema-gen/README.md

 cargo run -p schema-gen --no-default-features
 ```

+> [!WARNING]
+> Don't come to this corner of our repository here expecting nice clean Rust code.
+Because, this code is not used in production (only used for generating other code), we've favoured expediency over clarity and robustness.

 ## Continuous deployment

 As part of the GitHub `build.yml` workflow, all generations will be run on each push and any changes to generated files committed.